Innovative Leadership Significantly Impacts Worthington Industries Bottom Line by Facilitating Successful ERP Transition

 With the continuing growth and diversification of Worthington Industries, inventories naturally grew as well.
-As with many manufacturing firms, inventory has a significant impact on revenue and cash flow.
+As with many manufacturing firms, inventory significantly impacts revenue and cash flow.
 Maintaining inventories larger than necessary negatively impacts the bottom line.
-Thus, the firm wanted to gain better insight into their inventories and processes and increase its supply chain information to a higher level of detail.
+Thus, the firm wanted to gain better insight into its inventories and processes and increase its supply chain information to a higher level of detail.

 The company had a vision of further improving the level of customer service while using less working capital and inventory.
 To achieve this goal, the organization needed to evaluate every process that impacted supply chain management and inventory.
 It surfaced every issue that prevented the firm from providing better customer service—it identified and implemented new processes.

 The goal of the company was to improve its overall bottom line by focusing on the following areas:

 - Improving overall business processes

 - Improving inventory management

 - Reducing scrap

 - Increasing efficiency of operational processes from the sales order process to purchasing and logistics.

 The technology chosen to support the goal was Oracle’s ERP solution.
 However, implementing the system across a large organization would require much more than a technology installation.
 To be successful, Worthington needed to make organizational changes, learn new processes, and change how it did business.

 “I hired Maureen Metcalf and the Innovative Leadership Institute as a consultant to help us migrate our organization from the existing environment to the vision we had for more efficient processes,” explained Ralph Spitzen, Director of Continuous Improvement, Worthington Steel.
 We were looking for someone who was schooled in organizational change management and would bring a defined approach and methodology for managing the necessary changes.